PapersOfMathieuNls/clever-commit/combined.md

 ## Analysis of the Quality of the Fixes Proposed by CLEVERT

-In order to validate the quality of the fixes proposed by CLEVERT we conducted an internal workshop.
+In order to validate the quality of the fixes proposed by CLEVERT, we conducted an internal workshop.
-In this workshop, participants were ask to assess the quality of proposed fixed when presented with the original buggy commit, the origin fix for this commit and the proposed one.
+In this workshop, participants were asked to assess the quality of proposed fixed when presented with the original buggy commit, the origin fix for this commit and the proposed one.
 The attendance was composed of two software architects, two programmers, one technical lead and one IT project manager.

+Our pannel was asked to collectively review 12 randomly selected fixes coming from one given system.
+All the participants are familiar with the system.
+The participants reviewed the fixes over a 70 minutes period, and we report their opinions individually.
+In addition to assessing the quality of the proposed fixes and their likeliness of the proposed fixes with actual fixes; we asked two additional questions to our pannel of experts: _Will you use MISFIRE in the future?_ and _What aspects need to be improved?_.

+Table \ref{tab:Workshop} reports the results of our pannel regarding accepted fix (\checkmark), fix refused ($x$) and non-applicable or unsure (-).
+41.6% of the proposed bug fixes have been unanimously accepted  (1, 3, 6, 10 and 12) while 25% have been accepted by at least one member (4, 8, 11).
+We detail the refusals (x) and unsure (-) in the following.

+$BF2$ was rejected by our pannel as the region of the commit that triggered a match is, in fact, generated code.
+While this generated code is pushed into the repositories and can be part of bug fixing commit, the root cause of the bug lies in the code generator itself.
+Our proposed fix was proposing to update the generated code.
+While a match in the generated code could lead the developer to the root cause (i.e. the code generator) the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_.
--          What is the quality of the proposed fix
+In this occurence, the proposed fix is not applicable.

--          How similar to the actual fixes, the proposed fixes are
--          Do you think the proposed fixes are useful
--          Will you use MISFIRE in the future
--          What aspects need to be improved
+$BF4$ was accepted by two reviewers and marked as unsure ($-$) by the rest of our pannel.
+Here, the reservation for the pannelists that were unsure came from the lack of context souroinding the proposed fix.
+Indeed, they were unable to determine if the fix was applicable or not without knowing what the original intent of the buggy commit was.
+In our reviewing session, we only provided the reviewers with the regions of the commits that match rather than the full commit.
+Full commits can be lengthy as they can containe assets descriptions and generated code in addition to the actual code.
+In this occurence, the full context of the commit might have helped our reviewers to decide if the $BF4$ was applicable or not.
+$BF5$ and $BF7$ were classified as unsure by the totallity of our pannel for the same reasons as $BF4$.
+$BF8$ was refused by four of our reviewers and rejected by two is at felt to a reviewer that the code clone match was more a refactoring opportunity than a fix.
+$BF12$ was marked as unsure by our pannel because the code was corresponding to a subsystem that is maintained by another team and our pannel judged itself unqualified.

+For the two remaining questions we ask our reviewers  _Will you use MISFIRE in the future?_ and _What aspects need to be improved?_, they answered positively for the first question if some aspects are improved.
+First, the reviewers expressed concerns about the context sourounding the buggy commit and the fixes.
+While displaying the entire commits is not the solution, according to the pannel, some context mught be infered from the commit message (which were not provided) and from the JIRA issue associated with the fix.
+The second concern of our pannel, which generated many discussions, is the incapcity of CLEVERT to match generated code.
+In the occurence of a match in generated code, CLEVERT should be able to identify it and point towards the code generator rather than the generated code.

+One interesting remark made by the pannel is that were expected buggy commit, and their associated proposed fix to be more complex (i.e. network, threading, physics) than the one we presented.
+Ultimately, they agreed that the bug showcased were rather simple and could have been catched during a code review by an experienced developer.

 # Discussion {#sec:threats}